terhnt/BitcoinArmory/README_ArmoryDB.md

 ArmoryDB is automatically called whenever Armory starts up; the user needs not intervene.
 Only advanced users who know what they're doing need any further.

 ## ArmoryDB usage
-ArmoryDB works by reading the blockchain downloaded by Bitcoin Core and finding any transactions relevant to the wallets loaded into Armory.
+ArmoryDB works by reading the blockchain downloaded by Unobtanium Core and finding any transactions relevant to the wallets loaded into Armory.
 This means that the entire blockchain must be rescanned whenever a new wallet or lockbox is loaded.
 Once a wallet/lockbox has been loaded and the blockchain fully scanned for that wallet, ArmoryDB will keep an eye on the blockchain.
 Any transactions relevant to the addresses controlled by wallets/lockboxes will be resolved.
 In addition, as Armory builds its own mempool by talking to the Core node, any relevant zero-confirmation transactions will be resolved by ArmoryDB.

 As of v0.96.4, Armory calls ArmoryDB using a particular set of flags.
 The Armory Python log (`armorylog.txt`) shows attempts at executing ArmoryDB using some default parameters, assuming that `/home/snakamoto` is the user's root directory.

 ```
-2018-01-13 13:32:17 (WARNING) -- SDM.py:396 - Spawning DB with command: /home/snakamoto/Armory/ArmoryDB --db-type="DB_FULL" --cookie --satoshi-datadir="/home/snakamoto/.bitcoin/blocks" --datadir="/home/snakamoto/Armory/" --dbdir="/home/snakamoto/Armory/databases"
+2018-01-13 13:32:17 (WARNING) -- SDM.py:396 - Spawning DB with command: /home/snakamoto/Armory/ArmoryDB --db-type="DB_FULL" --cookie --satoshi-datadir="/home/snakamoto/.unobtanium/blocks" --datadir="/home/snakamoto/Armory/" --dbdir="/home/snakamoto/Armory/databases"
-2018-01-13 13:32:17 (INFO) -- ArmoryUtils.py:679 - Executing popen: ['/home/snakamoto/Armory/ArmoryDB', '--db-type="DB_FULL"', '--cookie', '--satoshi-datadir="/home/snakamoto/.bitcoin/blocks"', '--datadir="/home/snakamoto/Armory/"', '--dbdir="/home/snakamoto/Armory/databases"']
+2018-01-13 13:32:17 (INFO) -- ArmoryUtils.py:679 - Executing popen: ['/home/snakamoto/Armory/ArmoryDB', '--db-type="DB_FULL"', '--cookie', '--satoshi-datadir="/home/snakamoto/.unobtanium/blocks"', '--datadir="/home/snakamoto/Armory/"', '--dbdir="/home/snakamoto/Armory/databases"']
 ```

 The flags are explained below, as seen in the Armory source code.
 By default, like Armory, ArmoryDB works on the mainnet network.